darshilthakore/bookification/README.md

 On clicking the "Log Out" button, which is present from the time a user has logged in on the top right corner, user will be logged out and redirected to the home page i.e. "index.html"

+On clicking the "Home" button, which is present from the time a user has logged in on the top left corner, user will be redirected to the page where he can perform another search.

+On the other hand, "layout.html" contains the layout for the website before a user has logged in, while "layout2.html" is the layout for the pages after a user has logged in.

 #API